DWI & Harris County Community Supervision

 Common Houston DWI Probation Stipulations

 Some of the most common requirements of court ordered probationary sentencing can be embarrassing, and highly restrictive.
-Before considering the probationary route, its best to talk with attorney who can review your case and tell you the truth about whether or not you have a chance at beating the charge or least avoiding the most stringent of Community Supervision requirements.
+Before considering the probationary route, its best to talk with a qualified DWI attorney that will review your case and tell you the truth about whether or not you have a chance at beating the charge or, at least, avoiding the most stringent of Community Supervision requirements.

 - Some Jail Time May Be Required